Regenerative Therapies – what does the future hold?

 Current regenerative medicine practices include stem cell therapy, platelet-rich plasma (PRP) therapy, and gene therapy.
 These therapies seek to use a patient’s own cells to enhance healing properties that already exist naturally within the body.
 FDA regulations on these therapies are frequently changing, so they publish new information often.

 The content of a guidance document varies depending on the subject matter.
-Each document clearly states that the information is “nonbinding”, as these documents’ intended purpose is to guide industry professionals rather than enforce regulations.
-It should be noted, however, that FDA approval is much more likely to be obtained if these recommendations are followed.
+Each document clearly states that the information is “nonbinding,” as these documents’ intended purpose is to guide industry professionals rather than enforce regulations.
+However, it should be noted that FDA approval is much more likely to be obtained if these recommendations are followed.